Balcombe drilling protest

-The Balcombe drilling protest occurred when test drilling and possible fracking for petroleum were proposed in 2012 near Balcombe, a village in West Sussex England.
+The Balcombe drilling protest occurred when test drilling and possible fracking for petroleum were proposed in 2012 near Balcombe, a village in West Sussex, England.
 Local residents protested and anti-fracking environmentalists in the UK made it a focus of attention.
-The drill pad is located in a wooded area known as Lower Stumble Wood.
+The drill pad is located in a wooded area known as Lower Stumble Wood on the B2026 south of Balcombe.

 Background

 After the initial announcement of plans to drill a local protest group was formed and a picnic was held.
 There was considerable opposition to exploration plans with a poll conducted by the Balcombe Parish Council showing that 82% of local residents were opposed.
 Cuadrilla Resources, the company that proposes to drill the well, engaged in public relations efforts attempting to convince villagers that the project was both useful and safe.
 Previous exploration by Conoco in the same area in 1986 was abandoned due to low production of oil.
 As of June 2013 Balcombe had emerged as a focus of opposition to fracking in the Weald Basin of southeast England.
 No actual permits that allowed for fracking were ever asked for or issued.